 Make sure to thank the recruiter for their time and reconfirm your interest in the closing line.
 Let the recruiter know that you will be reaching back out to follow up.
 Overall, you want to politely convey that you are very interested in this job and that you will go the extra mile to get it.

-After you finish writing your cover letter, step away from it for a little while.
-When you come back, re-read your cover letter with fresh eyes and look for any errors.
+After you finish writing your letter, step away from it for a little while.
+When you come back, re-read it with fresh eyes and look for any errors.
 Ask a friend or family member to proof it for you.
-For international students, if English is not your first language, ask your Career Accelerator advisor or your university’s career services center to review it for you.
+For international students, if English is not your first language, ask your Career Services advisor or your university’s Career Center to review it for you.

 Putting together a great letter takes practice.
 Follow our cover letter tips and you will have a better chance of standing out in a crowd of applicants.